cbcrg/pergola-reproduce/cb1_mice/README.md

 Pull the docker image containing the version of shiny-pergola web application used for render the data visualization:

 ```
-docker pull pergola/shiny-pergola@sha256:1c0928aae6950fb25c8521dd71df75a42170ce1c61a72b4dec42d52e7797ec41
+docker pull pergola/shiny-pergola@sha256:e8791c5f230b612a6f702ac397849163e3a52b923befd1977e4a4c0235e91f72
 ```

-Go to the folder containing the downloaded data and run the image:
+With docker running, launch the image:

 ```
-docker run --rm -p 80:80 -v "$(pwd)":/pergola_data  pergola/shiny-pergola@sha256:1c0928aae6950fb25c8521dd71df75a42170ce1c61a72b4dec42d52e7797ec41 &
+docker run --rm -p 80:80 -v "$(pwd)":/pergola_data  pergola/shiny-pergola@sha256:e8791c5f230b612a6f702ac397849163e3a52b923befd1977e4a4c0235e91f72 &
 ```

-**Note**: `"$(pwd)"` can be substitute by your absolute path to the folder where the files were downloaded.
+**Note**: `"$(pwd)"` can be substitute by your absolute path to the folder where the `CB1_mice-Pergola-Reproduce.nf` has been run .

 **Note**: Figure has several snapshots if you want to get exactly the exact the same figure just select it by setting on id.txt file.
-For instance if you want to reproduce figure X a you just have to type the following command before running Docker shiny-pergola image.
+For instance if you want to reproduce figure **a** you just have to type the following command before running Docker shiny-pergola image.

 ```
 echo "cb1_a" > id.txt